Agents and Skills¶

 | Execution | Coordinates workflow with tools | Provides knowledge and guidance |

-| Example | live-site-audit skill spawns 4 specialists in parallel | "I need to commit my changes" → commit-message-generator activates |
+| Example | design-to-wp-block skill spawns design, styling, and validation specialists | "I need to commit my changes" → commit-message-generator activates |

 | Explicit invoke | — | /pr-create PROJ-123 (Claude Code) or @pr-create (Codex) |